Home Blog Volcanic Activity In Iceland

 Generally speaking, no, but there may be a small area closed off to visitors around the eruption site, depending on what stage the eruption is at and where it takes place.

-Volcanic eruptions occur every 4-5 years in Iceland.
-The Icelanders are therefore amongst the best in the world at successfully living with active volcanoes.
+Volcanic eruptions tend to occur every 4-5 years in Iceland, but there are periods of recurring activity such as is being experienced on the Reykjanes Peninsula since late 2023.
+Icelanders are therefore amongst the best in the world at successfully living with active volcanoes.
 In the event of an eruption, their well-rehearsed emergency services have a number of sophisticated, safety management procedures in place and also have a warning system to alert all mobile phones within the vicinity of the eruption on the south coast of Iceland.
 This will be done as a SMS alert in 3 different languages, including English.
 It is therefore essential that you keep your mobile phone switched on whilst travelling around Iceland.

 The early stages of the April-May 2010 Eyjafjallajokull eruption were a perfect ‘Tourist Eruption’ in that access to the site was possible and the eruption itself was very beautiful, with spouting magma.
 Curiously, even when the gas plume from the other craters (resulting from the eruption breaking through the glacier) was at its most productive, 95% of the island, including the entire capital area, was completely unaffected by it.
 Icelanders have a sophisticated surveillance of seismic and volcanic activity and predictions of the likelihood of an eruption are accurate.